 DTU courses are taught on a semester system, but the academic week is organized by teaching block times.
 Most classes meet once a week for several hours.
-All students at DTU must take the fall Danish Language Course at UCPH as described previously.
-A 10 ECTS point course is equal to 9-12 Caltech units and a 5 ECTS point course is equal to 9 Caltech units.
-A 5 ECTS point course is equivalent to about 60% of the workload of a 10 ECTS point course.
-Therefore, you are advised to take at least one 10 ECTS point course.
-When reading the DTU course catalog, you should keep the timetable of DTU in mind, so that you don't choose courses that are being taught at the same time.
+All students at DTU must take a fall Danish Culture Course at UCPH as described previously.
+A 10 ECTS point course is equal to 9 Caltech units and a 5 ECTS point course is equal to 9 Caltech units.
+You cannot take courses that are being taught at the same time.
 The course catalog URL is: http://kurser.dtu.dk/search

 Timetable at DTU: The week is divided into 10 blocks.
-A 5-point ECTS meets for one block per week, e.g. 1A, while a 10-point ETCS meets for 2 blocks per week, e.g. 1A and 1B.
+A 5-point ECTS meets for one block per week, e.g., 1A, while a 10-point ETCS meets for 2 blocks per week, e.g., 1A and 1B.
 You can only take one course in timetable group 1, one course in timetable group 2 and so on. (e.g., Class schedule E3 = E3A+E3B).
-Also remember to check if the courses are taught in the right semester: E = autumn semester and F = spring semester.
+Also remember to check if the courses are taught in the right semester: E = autumn semester and E = autumn semester.
 Caltech students can only take autumn courses.